 This guide contains information about how to find scholarly books and articles, how to cite your sources, and how to avoid plagiarism.

-If you need help finding resources for your assignment, please feel free to use the chat box to the left or contact the Women's Studies Librarian via email.
+If you need help finding resources for your assignment, please feel free to use Ask a Librarian or contact the Women's Studies Librarian via email.

 There are several things you can look for to determine if the article you've found is scholarly: